powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 ### Current limits
 [![Javadoc](https://img.shields.io/badge/-javadoc-blue.svg)](https://javadoc.io/doc/com.powsybl/powsybl-core/latest/com/powsybl/iidm/network/CurrentLimits.html)

-Some equipments have operational limits regarding the current value, corresponding to the equipment's physical limitations (related to heating).
+Some equipment have operational limits regarding the current value, corresponding to the equipment's physical limitations (related to heating).
 The current limits may be set in IIDM for [lines](#line), [dangling lines](#dangling-line), [two windings transformers](#two-windings-transformer) and [three windings transformers](#three-windings-transformer).
 Current limits are defined by at most one permanent limit and/or any number of temporary limits.